14 intermittent fasting rules for success

 Intermittent fasting comes in various flavors.

-These are the ones that we only recommend with the OK from your doctor and, ideally, the supervision of a dietitian:
+These are the ones that we only recommend with the OK from your doctor and, ideally, supervision from them and/or a registered dietitian:

-They’re pretty hard to sustain, they don’t look after your body’s nutritional needs, and they’re not necessary to get results.
-You can hit your goals with the other methods just as well and more safely.
+All of these options are pretty hard to sustain and they’re not necessary to get results.
+You can hit your goals with the TRE schedules just as well and more safely.

 Intermittent fasting benefits